SumoLogic/sumologic-documentation/docs/search/LogReduce/Detect-Patterns-with-LogReduce.md

 ## Will my LogReduce search results match my keyword search results?

 Generally speaking, no. LogReduce is intended to be a jumping-off point for your analysis.
-Unlike a keyword search, where you're looking for data related to, say, a specific source or an error message, LogReduce returns signatures that contain messages that *may* be of interest to you using fuzzy logic.
-If you're not happy with a signature, you can [teach](Influence-the-LogReduce-Outcome.md "Influencing the LogReduce Outcome") LogReduce how you'd like the results to be made more specific.
-Don't think of a signature as an example of what logs are grouped under it; instead think of a signature as a reflection of what LogReduce thinks you'll find interesting if that signature catches your eye.
-Once you begin digging in to LogReduce results, you'll then want to structure a keyword query that delivers precise results.
+Unlike a keyword search, where you are looking for data related to, say, a specific source or an error message, LogReduce returns signatures that contain messages that *may* be of interest to you using fuzzy logic.
+If you are not happy with a signature, you can [teach](Influence-the-LogReduce-Outcome.md "Influencing the LogReduce Outcome") LogReduce how you could like the results to be made more specific. do not think of a signature as an example of what logs are grouped under it; instead think of a signature as a reflection of what LogReduce thinks you will find interesting if that signature catches your eye.
+Once you begin digging in to LogReduce results, you will then want to structure a keyword query that delivers precise results.

 ## Running a LogReduce query